You’re still a loser, because you lack wisdom.

 Here’s the bitter-sweet paradox of life.
 You want wisdom to avoid stupid mistakes & unnecessary pain.
 But you gain wisdom by making stupid mistakes and getting hurt.

-And that begs the question: Is all suffering wisdom?
+That begs the question then: Is all suffering wisdom?

 I believe the following to be true.